medcomdk/dk-ehmi-sbdh/input/pagecontent/ehmiSBDH.md

 <br/>

-Receiver indeholder i EHMI kun det mandatory element Identifier.
+Receiver contains only the mandatory element Identifier.

 <br/>